nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC02 - Remind residents to take FET**
+**Use case: UC02 - View details of an event**

 **MSS**

-1. Actor filters residents, specifying desired FET due date.
+1. Actor navigates to the `Event` tab of the application.
-2. System shows the list of residents filtered.
+2. Actor requests to view an event from the list of events.
-3. Actor requests for a list of the email addresses of the residents shown.
+3. System shows the relevant information of the event and list of residents involved in the event.
-4. System outputs the list email addresses.
-5. Actor sends an email to these residents to remind them to take their FET soon.

    Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The given index is invalid.

-  Use case ends.

-**Use case: UC03 - View residents involved in an event**

-**MSS**

-1. Actor navigates to the `events` tab of the application.
-2. Actor requests to view an event.
-3. System shows the list of residents involved in the event and their relevant personal information.
+    * 2a1.
+System shows an error message.

-   Use case ends.
+      Use case resumes at step 2.

-**Extensions**

 * 3a.
 The list is empty.

     Use case ends.

-**Use case: UC04 - View any unvaccinated residents involved in an event**

-**MSS**

-1. Actor <u>views residents involved in an event (UC03)</u>
-2. Actor filters for unvaccinated residents.
-3. System shows the list of unvaccinated residents.

-   Use case ends.

-**Extensions**

-* 3a.
-The list is empty.

-  Use case ends.

-**Use case: UC05 - Include a resident to an event**
+**Use case: UC03 - Include a resident to an event**

 **MSS**